 - For an overview of health promotion in Health Education see Health promotion as an underlying concept in health education: Position statement and professional learning and development resource.
-(2017) New Zealand Health Education Association (NZHEA). https://healtheducation.org.nz/resources/ - The Curriculum in Action, Making Meaning Making a Difference (2004) resource from the Ministry of Education contains information about the health education models for health promotion http://health.tki.org.nz/Key-collections/Curriculum-in-action/Making-Meaning/ - The NZ Ministry of Education has produced a number of guides for teachers, principals and boards of trustees on topics such as sexuality, alcohol and other drugs, relationships and inclusive practices to support LGBTIQA+ students.
-Search for these on Te Kete Ipurangi (TKI) and the Ministry of Education websites (or see the reference section of this resource). - Wellbeing for success: a resource for schools (2016) from the NZ Education Review Office is useful for any topics that focus on wellbeing at school and whole school approaches to wellbeing http://www.ero.govt.nz/publications/wellbeing-for-success-a-resource-for-schools/ - NZCER (NZ Council for Educational Research) also produces a number of NZ research documents related to the promotion of wellbeing at school - International charters and policy documents for health promotion include the Ottawa Charter (especially for public health issues), and Bangkok Charter (if relevant to the issue). - For NZ purposes Te Pae Mahutonga is a useful model. - The NZ Health Promotion Forum is useful for issues particular to Māori and Pasifika health. - If the selected topic is on alcohol or other drugs, a harm minimisation approach will need to be considered (look up the National Drug Strategy - Ministry of Health).
+(2017) New Zealand Health Education Association (NZHEA). - The NZ Ministry of Education has produced a number of guides for teachers, principals and boards of trustees on topics such as sexuality, alcohol and other drugs, relationships and inclusive practices to support LGBTIQA+ students.
+Search for these on Te

+Kete Ipurangi (TKI), Tāhūrangi, and the Ministry of Education websites (or see the reference section of this resource).

+- Wellbeing for success: a resource for schools (2016) from the NZ Education Review Office is useful for any topics that focus on wellbeing at school and whole school approaches to wellbeing. - NZCER (NZ Council for Educational Research) also produces a number of NZ research documents related to the promotion of wellbeing at school. - International charters and policy documents for health promotion include the Ottawa Charter (especially for public health issues), and Bangkok Charter (if relevant to the issue), Geneva Charter for wellbeing, etc. - For NZ purposes Te Pae Mahutonga is a useful model. - The NZ Health Promotion Forum is useful for issues particular to Māori and Pasifika health. - If the selected topic is on alcohol or other drugs, a harm minimisation approach will need to be considered.